-Technical area of emphasis 15-18
+Technical area of emphasis

 Supporting area 6-9

-Research course 3
+Research course

 Research 6

-Total 33
+Minimum total

-Applied Project Option
+Applied Project Opti on

-Technical area of emphasis 15-18
+Technical area of emphasis

-Supporting area 9-12
+Supporting area

-Research course 3
+Research course

 Research 6

-Minimum total 33
+Minimum total

 A master's degree candidate forms a supervisory committee, the chair of which is from one of four CTAS departments.
 The chair and the committee members assist the student in selecting and approving appropriate courses to meet the degree requirements and student's goals.